Debit card fraud

 Below are some precautions you can take to safeguard yourself and avoid becoming a victim of debit or credit card fraud:

 - Regularly check your billing statements or passbook to verify all transactions have been properly documented.
-If entries do not accurately reflect transaction activities (e.g. if there are missing or additional transactions), you should contact your CIBC branch or CIBC Telephone Banking at 1-800-663-4575 immediately
+If entries do not accurately reflect transaction activities (e.g. if there are missing or additional transactions), you should contact your CIBC branch or CIBC Telephone Banking at 1-800-465-2422Opens your phone app. immediately.

 - Your debit card and PIN are the keys to your account(s).
 Never disclose your PIN to anyone or you could be liable for losses.
-You are the only person who should know it
+You’re the only person who should know it.